April 20-21, 2023

 Hendrik Luesch, Ph.D.

-We hope you all enjoy the joint event this year and use the opportunity to connect with friends and colleagues from both campuses and across Florida.
-Go Gators!
+We hope you all enjoy the 6th UFDDS and use the opportunity to connect with friends and colleagues.

 Directions